redhat-sap/sap-data-intelligence/gpu/README.md

         ![Training Image Pull Spec](./images/training-image-pullspec.png "Training Image Pull Spec")

-14. Save the graph.
+3. Save the graph.

-15. Run it.
+### Run the pipelient and verify it

+1. Run the example pipeline either from the Modeler or from the ML Scenario Manager.

-16. Wait until graph becomes Running and Click on it.
+2. Wait until graph becomes Running and Click on it.

     ![Graph Running](./images/graph-running.png "Graph Running")

-17. Open the wiretap of the running graph.
+3. Open the wiretap of the running graph.

     ![Open Wiretap](./images/wiretap-open.png "Open Wiretap")

-18. Verify that the pipeline succeeds, in the Wiretap, you should be able to see output like this:
+4. Verify that the pipeline succeeds, in the Wiretap, you should be able to see output like this:

         [2021-09-28 14:27:38,000] Job submitted successfully with UUID 5838f7be-7726-4e32-8286-c79a64e77a15
         [2021-09-28 14:27:59,000] 2021-09-28 14:27:55 "Testing gpu"